Where all the Love Island: Australia contestants are now – your guide to who is still together - TheNewsTrace

 Erin

-After a troublesome, highly-publicised break-up with Eden, Erin discovered love with a person known as Mike, and the couple moved in together.
+After a tough, highly-publicised break-up with Eden, Erin discovered love with a person known as Mike, and the couple moved in together.

-She’s had an thrilling couple of years, travelling spherical Europe, launching her personal style line known as That’s so Fetch, and collaborating on this 12 months’s collection of the Aussie model of I’m A Movie star… Get Me Out of Right here!.
+She’s had an thrilling couple of years, travelling spherical Europe, launching her personal style line known as That’s so Fetch, and collaborating on this 12 months’s sequence of the Aussie model of I’m A Celeb… Get Me Out of Right here!.

 Natasha

-Tasha has develop into an A Grade influencer since leaving the villa – she has a YouTube channel purely devoted to her making an attempt on garments.
+Tasha has turn out to be an A Grade influencer since leaving the villa – she has a YouTube channel purely devoted to her making an attempt on garments.
 She additionally owns a luxurious hair and sweetness salon.

 Kim

-After coming into as a bombshell contestant, Kim didn’t final lengthy on the present.
-She appears to be wonderful now although, and is still a bikini mannequin, in addition to an influencer.
+After getting into as a bombshell contestant, Kim didn’t final lengthy on the present.
+She appears to be high-quality now although, and is still a bikini mannequin, in addition to an influencer.

 Love Island: Australia airs nightly at 9pm on ITV2.
-Take a look at our Love Island: Australia contestants guide.
-To seek out out what else is on, try our TV Guide.
+Try our Love Island: Australia contestants guide.
+To seek out out what else is on, take a look at our TV Guide.

 Add Comment